King of Cups

 Card Design Process

-The main idea with this card was to show two oceans that represent the two kinds of emotional interactions.
-One represents interactions between people, and the other represents interactions within us.
-Both are needed to properly display the true mastery the King of Cups has with emotions.
+The main idea showcases two oceans representing two distinct kinds of emotional interactions.
+One ocean represents interactions between people, and the other represents interactions within ourselves.

 Final Words

-The King of Wands represents emotional maturity, a just leader or an older mentor.
-He can represent creativity and passions working together in harmony to create great works or a satisfying relationship.
+The King of Cups represents emotional maturity, a just leader, and an older mentor.
+He represents creativity and passion working together in harmony to create great works or a satisfying relationship.